Kenny Anderson (basketball): After the NBA

 In 2007, Anderson was named as the coach of the Continental Basketball Association's Atlanta Krunk.
-The team was owned by Freedom Williams of C+C Music Factory.
+He accumulated a 9–19 record during the 2007–08 season.

 In 2008, Anderson made a TV appearance on Pros vs Joes.

 In September 2008, he was inducted into the New York City Basketball Hall of Fame.

 In 2008, he became the head coach of slamball team Hombres, and helped them to a semi-finals berth.

 Anderson graduated in 2010 from St. Thomas University in Miami, with a degree in organizational leadership.

 In August 2011, Anderson took the position of basketball coach at the David Posnack Jewish Day School in Davie, Florida.
 In May 2013, following a DUI arrest, the school indicated that they would not renew his contract.

 In 2014, Anderson was named to a team assembled by Dennis Rodman as part of his "basketball diplomacy" effort in North Korea with the job of playing an exhibition match against the North Korean Senior National Team to celebrate the birthday of Kim Jong-un.
+Anderson later said that upon arrival, he felt he had let down friends, family and fans but also had no choice but to go through with the event.
+He said he would donate some of his earnings, which were not paid by the regime, to charity.

 In 2015, Anderson appeared in Dwayne Johnson's reality TV show Wake Up Call.

 In 2017, Anderson appeared in Mr. Chibbs, directed by Jill Campbell.
 This documentary tracked Anderson's life post basketball as he came to terms with personal demons in his life.

 In 2018, Anderson was hired as the head basketball coach for Fisk University.